Skip to main content

 North Carolina Title Transfer Cost Calculator

 Use this calculator to estimate the cost of transferring a vehicle title in North Carolina.
 Fees are administered by North Carolina Division of Motor Vehicles (NCDMV); the figures shown are the latest published amounts we could verify against the official source.
-County and dealer-specific charges are not included.
+County and dealer-specific charges are not included unless your state schedule lists them.

 โš Independent Checklist โ€” Not an Official SourceThis is an independent checklist based on official state motor vehicle sources.
 Requirements in North Carolina can vary by vehicle type, lien status, county, and transaction details.
 Always confirm with your official state motor vehicle agency before submitting documents or fees.
 This is not legal advice and is not affiliated with any DMV or government agency.